askoriy/urcontrol/README.md

 - Recognize Sysex messages for storing/loading presets and bulk configuring of the device
 - Fully recognize Sysex messages for peak meters (some work is done, but additional sections like StreamingMix, Music, Voice are not recognized yet)
 - Recognize how the 3 virtual outputs (DAW/Music/Voice) are realized and try to implement it in Linux

+## Disclaimer
+This software is developed for research purposes only.
+By using it, you do so at your own risk.
+The author have no responsibility for any consequences, including potential device brick, violating manufacturer licenses, lose device warranty etc.